gcziprusz/project-tmpl/README-SETUP.md

 To stop either the local backend (the `sam local...` command) or local frontend (the `npm run...`) command, simply press `Ctrl-C` in the terminal where the process is running.

-> **TIP:** The `COGNITO_*` variables above are examples of [environment variables](https://en.wikipedia.org/wiki/Environment_variable) that the frontend configuration is looking for to how to connect to the [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) service.
+> **TIP:** The `COGNITO_*` variables above are examples of [environment variables](https://en.wikipedia.org/wiki/Environment_variable) that the frontend configuration is looking for in order to connect to the [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) service.

 ### Scenario 2: Remote Backend, Local Frontend